pimoroni/automation-hat/README.md

 ### Full install (recommended):

-We've created an easy installation script that will install all pre-requisites and get your BME680 up and running with minimal efforts.
+We've created an easy installation script that will install all pre-requisites and get your Automation HAT up and running with minimal efforts.
 To run it, fire up Terminal which you'll find in Menu -> Accessories -> Terminal on your Raspberry Pi desktop, as illustrated below: